MatMasIt/notesArchive/latest/Inglese/2022/aprile/lunedì_4/13_06_00/appunti.md

 beauty is a form of geious

-beauty is higher than genious istelf, needs no explanation
+beauty is higher than genious istelf, needs no explaination

+herny wotton is claming
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjY2OTU3MDcsMTY0NDI0NjQ1NywtMT
+eyJoaXN0b3J5IjpbLTE4ODI3MjI4NDgsMTY0NDI0NjQ1NywtMT
 EzMDA3MjI0Nl19
 -->